parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/dealing-with-stress-and-challenges.md

 - Eat regular meals (e.g., breakfast, lunch and dinner)
 - Drink plenty of fluids (at least 6–8 glasses a day)

-See *Eating Well* for more guidance.
+See our <a href="/learn/living-with-parkinsons/optimising-wellbeing/eating-well" class="internal-link">_Eating Well_</a> page for more guidance.

----

 ### Sleep
 Getting good-quality sleep is vital for our mental wellbeing.
 There are a few things you can try to help improve the amount and quality of your sleep, including: